 Postgraduate Funding Opportunities

-The School of History, Archaeology and Religion is pleased to announce that it will fund a number of Masters Studentships and Doctoral Scholarships for students enrolling in the 2013-14 academic year.
+The School of History, Archaeology and Religion is pleased to announce several funding schemes for postgraduates enrolling in the 2014-2015 academic year:

 Arts and Humanities Research Council

 Cardiff University is a partner in the AHRC South, West and Wales Doctoral Training Partnership (SWW DTP).
 The SWW DTP offers postgraduate studentships and training across the full range of the AHRC’s disciplines, with a strong emphasis on collaboration between the members of the partnership and 19 partner organisations including the BBC, Cadw, Welsh National Opera, CyMal (Museums,Archives and Libraries Wales), National Library of Wales, National Museum of Wales Royal Commission on the Ancient and Historical Monuments of Wales, and the National Trust..
 At Cardiff University, the areas of study include Archaeology, Celtic Studies, Classics and Ancient History, and Religious Studies.
 In addition to applying for the studentship, you also need to apply to a PhD Programme at Cardiff University.

 Applications for entry September 2015 are now closed. details for academic year 2016/2017 will be posted on this website when available.